 Huernia oculata Hook.f.

 Huernia oculata is a dwarf succulent plant with very unusual flowers.
-Stems are stout, slender, glabrous, erect or somewhat sprawling, 5-angled, strongly toothed, up to 4 inches (10 cm) tall and up to 0.4 inch (1 cm) in diameter.
-Flowers are up to 1 inch (2.5 cm) in diameter and appear in late summer to early autumn.
-The 5-lobed corolla is black-purple or brown-black, with pure white center.
+Stems are stout, slender, erect or somewhat sprawling, 5-angled, glabrous, strongly toothed, up to 4 inches (10 cm) tall, and up to 0.4 inches (1 cm) in diameter.
+Flowers are up to 1 inch (2.5 cm) in diameter and appear from late summer to early autumn.
+The 5-lobed corolla is black-purple or brown-black, with a pure white center.

 How to Grow and Care